Korachof/TrashQuest/README.md

 - Add a **variant style prop** to formButton with styling variants like "primary" and "secondary" using a conditional style switch.
 - Explore refactoring FormGroup to integrate semantic input components and shared styles via inputField
 - Update header layout using `flex` with logo + nav dev cluster
+- Keyboard Navigation for Modals: Consider adding arrow key + Enter navigation support for modal buttons and abstracting into a reusable hook for future components.

 ## Notes